thomcorah/dmu-multimedia/md/responsive-design-layout-lab.md

 The website will be photography gallery, containing a responsive grid of images.

+You can see a completed example here: <https://thomcorah.github.io/dmu-multimedia/resources/animalImages.html>

+Resize your browser to see how the grid of images adapts to different screen sizes.

 ## Set Up Your Files

 ### 1. Create a folder for your website